SamWilliamsW/FCONN/README.md

 # FCONN
 This is an updated MERN stack version of the Old_FCONN project.
-It will also be available on mobile and a mobile web app.
+In the future, It will also be available on mobile.
+However we stuck to the website version for this semester.
+(Fall 2021)

 To start up the project you will need to install npm, node.js, and bootstrap installed.
 VS code is the preferred IDE for development.